petersuhm/PHP-Package-Tutorial/README.md

 ## Publishing on Packagist

 Publishing a package on Packagist is super easy.
 Basically, all you have to do is to have the `composer.json` file present in your package's root directory (which we already have) and to put your package in a version control repository (like [Github](https://github.com/) or [BitBucket](https://bitbucket.org/)).
 When this is done, you can submit it on Packagist.
 I will not go trough the details here, but your can read more on their [website](https://packagist.org/about).

+# Wrapping it up

+It's a great feeling.
+Our package is finally on Packagist - ready for others to incorporate in their projects, but this is not the end.
+From now on, we have to keep making Guru better.
+We might get pull requests on Github, from people who wants to help us improve the code.
+In our case, we should probably work on security and error handling, before we release next time.
+We should probably also include a file describing the license of our package.
+How about [MIT](http://opensource.org/licenses/MIT).

+Great open source projects, released trough Composer and Packagist, are leading a new era of modern PHP development.
+If you want to share parts of your code, it has never been easier.
+Thinking about putting your code in packages, even if you don't open source them and publish them, is a great way to design better applications.
+By structuring your code into more manageable chunks, your applications will become less complex and easier to maintain.
+It will also be easier for you to reuse your code in other projects.
+So go ahead.
+Make an awesome package and publish it for the World to use it!

+&copy; 2014 Copyright Peter Suhm